numersoz/energy_models/energy_models/curves/README.md

 # 📈 EnergyPlus Performance Curves — All Types and Formulas

 These curves are used throughout EnergyPlus to model performance of HVAC and plant components such as fans, coils, pumps, and pressure drops.
+So custom curves not covered by EnergyPlus also exist.

 Reference: https://bigladdersoftware.com/epx/docs/9-0/input-output-reference/group-performance-curves.html#group---performance-curves